From Statistics Explained

 - European Commission - Competition - Information Communication Technologies (ICT)

-- European Commission – Information Society – Telecommunications and Networks
+- European Commission – Digital Agenda for Europe – Telecoms and Internet

 - European Information Technology Observatory (EITO)